pogh/blog/content/blog-one/2019.07 BI Solution/index.md

 ## Fact Table Design

-Since I’m demostrating the technology there are only two fact tables, the more interesting is the FactAudit table.
+Since I’m demonstrating the technology there are only two fact tables, the more interesting is the FactAudit table.

 ![FactAudit](./images/FactAudit.png)